Bowery to Broadway

 Bowery to Broadway is a 1944 American film starring Maria Montez, Jack Oakie, and Susanna Foster.
-Donald O'Connor and Peggy Ryan also had a small specialty act, and it was the only film they were in together where they didn't have a name or character.
+Donald O'Connor and Peggy Ryan also had a small specialty act, and it was the only film they were in together where they did not have a name or character.

 The movie was made to showcase the singing talent at Universal.
 Montez only has a small role.